kand5950/lighthouse-scheduler/README.md

 ## Getting Started

 - Install all dependencies (using the `npm install` command).
-- Download and follow the instructions in (https://github.com/kand5950/scheduler-api "scheduler-api")
+- Download and follow the instructions in [scheduler-api](https://github.com/kand5950/scheduler-api)
 - Start API server in scheduler-api directory using npm start.
 - Run the Webpack development web server using the `npm start` command.
 - Enter http://localhost:8000/ in browser and start booking!